 Try Social in the Reader

-Head over to WordPress.com/reader, expand the Social group in the sidebar, and connect an account.
+Head over to WordPress.com/reader, expand the Social Feeds group in the sidebar, and connect an account.
 It’s free, and the support doc walks through the details if you’d like a closer look.

 If you’d like more on how WordPress.com fits into the wider Social Web, our previous posts on the Social Web Foundation and our recent ActivityPub feature update are both good follow‑on reads.